bhuga/quantity/README.md

 ## Dimensions
-A dimension is a measurable thing, often called a 'base quantity' in scientific literature, but quantity.rb specifically avoids that nomenclature, reserving 'quantity' for the class representing a unit and a value.
+A dimension is a measurable thing, often called a 'base quantity' in scientific literature, but Quantity.rb specifically avoids that nomenclature, reserving 'quantity' for the class representing a unit and a value.
 As always, [wikipedia has the answers.](http://en.wikipedia.org/wiki/Physical_quantity)

 Dimensions are not very useful by themselves, but you can play with them